 on 1st December 2016 identified

-the organisations listed below which appear to advertise the provision of
+the organisations listed below that appear to advertise the provision of

 pre-hospital emergency care or paramedic type services.

 Please note that the following